imoongom/android-gps/README.md

 ###Modules and Components
 - Android
   - Contains the Android Studio project for the GpsTrack client application.
-  - app/src/main includes Java source code, libraries, resources, and configuration.
+  - Includes Java source code, layout resources, Android manifest configuration, and APK.
 - Server
   - src contains Java source code for the UDP server to listen for datagrams, update the database and echo info back to the client.
   - lib contains jar executable.